pradeept/Habify-assignment/README.md

 - User Details (_Click on Avatar_)

 ##### Future Enhancements 🔮:
-- Adding animation to dropdowns
+- Adding animation to dropdowns.

-- Showing dropdowns when hovered
+- Showing dropdowns when hovered.

+- Responsive Forum page.

-### Technical Details
+#### Technical Details 🔧:
 - React.js is used to develop front-end components.

 - @Reduxjs/toolkit and react-redux libraries are used to maintain application state.

 - Temprorily dropdown menu's data and articles are stored and fetched from redux store.

+- Tailwind-CSS is used for styling components.

 ---